Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Type Ia Supernovae

 In terms of efficiency of Ia formation, we find that the binary channel contributes $6\times10^{-4}~{\rm SNe~M_\odot^{-1}}$ and triples contribute $1.5\times10^{-3}~{\rm SNe~M_\odot^{-1}}$.
 In total, this leads to an estimate of $\sim2\times10^{-3}~{\rm SNe~M_\odot^{-1}}$, consistent with the observed rate of $(1.3\pm0.2) \times10^{-3}~{\rm SNe~M_\odot^{-1}}$ \citep{Maoz12}.

 Note that modeling SNe Ia progenitors through binary evolution carries substantial theoretical uncertainties, spanning common-envelope physics, mass transfer stability, and explosion mechanisms \citep[e.g.,][]{Claeys14,Liu23Review}.
 Our results are therefore uncertain.
 Instead, we demonstrate that, under reasonable assumptions and physically motivated definitions of SNe Ia progenitors, including both binary and triple formation pathways, yields rates and redshift evolution of SNe Ia are broadly consistent with the literature.
 A more detailed exploration of the binary physics and explosion criteria will be necessary in future work.
+Moreover, empirical constraints on the short-period double WD population in our Galaxy will help solidify their contribution to SNe Ia \citep[e.g.,][]{Brown16,Hallakoun19,Maoz18,Maoz24}.